 In the last installment of this series, we learned about Spotify insights and using Songkick to list your shows.
 In this part, we will be discussing the ins and outs of Spotify playlists!

 Have Your Spotify Verified:

-Spotify playlist curators are more inclined to add you to their playlist if you are an ARTIST!!
+Spotify playlist curators are more inclined to add you to their playlist if you are a verified ARTIST!
 Follow the steps from part one of this series to ensure you become verified.

 The More Followers the Merrier:

 The more followers you have, the more likely playlist curators will pay attention to you.
 Get all your friends, family, and fans to follow you on Spotify ASAP.
 Share your tracks across each social media platform.